 Botox is absolutely safe for people with milk allergy

 Dysport and Botox are similar yet different.
-They both contain the same active ingredient – botulinum toxin type A but have different molecular weights and additives.
+They both contain the same actives – botulinum toxin type A but have different weights and additives.

 Dysport has less albumin, and its molecular weight is lower than Botox.
-It is easy to spread to neighboring areas, so it best suits moderate to severe frown lines like glabella and forehead wrinkles.
+It can easily spread around, so it best suits moderate to severe frown lines like glabella and forehead wrinkles.

-Botox is more precise and doesn’t spread a lot, making it more suitable for small wrinkles like crow’s feet or vertical lip lines.
+Botox is more precise and doesn’t spread a lot, making it more suitable for crow’s feet or vertical lip lines.
 In addition, it doesn’t contain lactose and will be well-tolerated by people with a true milk allergy.

 The post Dysport vs Botox: Which One to Choose? appeared first on My Skin Tips.